kondratyev-nv/training/README.md

 # Training project

-Solutions to various programming challenges in Java and C++
+Solutions to various programming challenges in Java, C++ and Python

 ## Currently solved challenges